 Place pork loin in large resealable plastic bag.
 Pour in orange-chipotle marinade, seal, and toss to thoroughly coat loin with marinade.
 Place in refrigerator and marinate for 6 hours to overnight, turning occasionally.

 Pour marinade from bag into small saucepan.
 Stir in remaining 1/2 cup of orange juice.
 Bring to boil over medium-high heat; reduce to heat to medium and cook until sauce has reduced in volume by half, about 15 minutes.
 Remove from heat and set aside.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
+Alternatively, set half the burners on a gas grill to medium-high heat, cover, and preheat for 10 minutes.
 Clean and oil the grilling grate.
 Sear pork over hot side of grill until browned on all sides, about 4-5 minutes per side.
 Move pork to cool side of the grill and brush with orange-chipotle sauce.
 Cover grill and continue to cook until an instant read thermometer reads 140°F when inserted into the thickest part of the pork loin, 15 to 30 minutes longer.
 Remove from grill, let stand for 15 minutes; slice and serve with reserved orange-chipotle sauce.

 |Amount per serving|

 |Saturated Fat 5g||23%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|